District Leadership Committee

 What is a District Leadership Committee?

 The committee nominates candidates for district office and screens candidates for eligibility.
-The district governor appoints the committee chair no later than October 1.
+The district director appoints the committee chair no later than October 1.
 Remaining committee members shall be appointed no later than November 1.
-The district governor cannot be a member of the committee.
+The district director cannot be a member of the committee.
 The committee must consist of no fewer than five members, one of whom is appointed the chair.
-If possible, the chair should be a past district governor.
+If possible, the chair should be a past district director.
 No member of the committee can be nominated for a district office in the election at which the committee’s report is presented.

 Committee Member Qualifications: